-During periods of high enrolment in certain year groups (eg Transition, Kindergarten and Year 7), a staged approach to the offer process may be enacted whereby successful applicants will be informed in multiple tranches (typically 2 weeks prior to the end of each term).
-The Registrar will then keep a Year Group Waiting List and advise those on the list when a vacancy becomes available.
+A staged approach to the offer process will be enacted whereby successful applicants will be informed of an interview in multiple rounds (typically 2 weeks prior to the end of each term).
+The Head of Admissions will then keep a Year Group Waiting List and advise those on the list when a vacancy becomes available.